jinmmin/beanboat.github.io/_posts/2021-10-02-yellowstone-and-grand-teton.md

 Yellowstone has a lot of stories about grizzly bears.
 Whether they are true or not, grizzly bears do exist here and they are among the most lethal creatures.
 We carried bear spray with us on all wild trails.

-<b>Bison</b>s are easy to well-populated in Yellowstone.
+<b>Bison</b>s are easy to spot in Yellowstone.
 They tend to appear in the early morning and in the evenings.
 We met one very closely when having food in one of the picnic areas after a hike.
-It came suddenly and slowly walked across our table.
+It came suddenly and slowly walked by our table.
 We stayed quiet to not provoke it.
 All of it happened like a dream.
 <img src="/media/yellowstone-grand-teton/IMGR20953.JPG" />

 <b>Elk</b> jams was frequent as well.
 But it was in the Mammoth visitor center that we got the best view.
 Elks like to visit there in the evenings.
-The first time we went to that visitor center, we noticed a lot of poops left on the grass.
+The first time we went to that visitor center, we noticed a lot of poop left on the grass.
 We got to know where they were from after seeing elk herds filling the area in one evening.
 They also went all the way to Gardiner, a small town in the north of the Mammoth visitor center.
 Trees and flowers there were fenced to protect them from the herbivores.
 <img src="/media/yellowstone-grand-teton/IMGR21060.JPG" />
 <img src="/media/yellowstone-grand-teton/IMGR21280.JPG" />

 Small mammals like <b>chipmunk</b>s have a high population here.
 Some were very brave and lived around the geysers.
 We also saw a marmot from our car when driving up to a peak.
-In the <b>Cascade Canyon trial</b>, we frightened a rat like animals, possibly a pika, .
+In the <b>Cascade Canyon trial</b>, we frightened a rat like animals, possibly a pika.
 <img src="/media/yellowstone-grand-teton/IMGR21009.JPG" />

 We met this <b>black bear</b> during a hike in Grand Teton.
 With so many people in the hike, nobody was scared except the bear.